lekofox/EMixCepFinder/README.md

    dotnet ef database update --project EMixCepFinder.Infrastructure --startup-project EMixCepFinder.API
    ```
    Note: Replace `{MigrationName}` with a name for the migration.
-4. In Visual Studio, set the the solution Startup Projects to `EMixCepFinder.API` and 'EMixCepFinder.ConsoleApplication'.
+4. In Visual Studio, set the the solution Startup Projects to `EMixCepFinder.API` and `EMixCepFinder.ConsoleApplication`.
 5. Build and run the solution in Visual Studio.
 6. Use an HTTP client (e.g. Postman) or Swagger to make requests to the API endpoints.